learnforpractice/pscdk-book/docs/prelude.md

 }
 ```

-Here's a brief description of the main fields:
+Let's briefly introduce the meanings of the main fields:

-- `account_name`: the name of the account, the rules for which will be explained in the next section.
+- `account_name`: Account name, the rules will be discussed in the next section
-- `privileged`: `true` indicates that the account is a privileged account, such as `eosio`. `false` indicates a regular account.
+- `privileged`: `true` indicates that the account is a privileged account, such as `eosio` being a privileged account. `false` means it's a regular account
-- `last_code_update`: the time of the last update to the smart contract in the account.
+- `last_code_update`: The last update time of the smart contract in the account
-- `created`: the creation time of the account.
+- `created`: Account creation time
-- `core_liquid_balance`: the available balance in the account.
+- `core_liquid_balance`: Account's available balance
-- `ram_quota`: the total amount of memory allocated to the account.
-Because EOS's database is a memory database, all on-chain data needs to be stored in memory, and memory is limited, so memory is allocated as a resource to accounts.
+- `ram_quota`: Total memory allocated to the account.
+Since the EOS database is an in-memory database, all on-chain data must be stored in memory, and memory is limited, so memory is allocated as a resource to accounts.
-- `net_weight`: the weight of the network resources allocated to the account.
+- `net_weight`: The weight of the network resources allocated to the account
-- `cpu_weight`: the weight of the CPU resources allocated to the account.
+- `cpu_weight`: The weight of the CPU resources allocated to the account
-- `net_limit`: the usage of network resources by the account.
+- `net_limit`: Account's network resource usage
-- `cpu_limit`: the usage of CPU resources by the account.
+- `cpu_limit`: CPU resource usage
-- `ram_usage`: the amount of memory already used.
+- `ram_usage`: Already used memory
-- `permissions`: the permissions of the account, which include one or more public keys or account information.
-Each public key and account permission carries a certain weight, and when a transaction is sent, it must be signed with the private key corresponding to the public key, and the weight must be greater than or equal to the `threshold` before the transaction can be recognized by the BP.
-When the account permission includes information inherited from another account instead of a public key, the public key information will be extracted from the permission information of the account when signing, which is implemented through C++ algorithms.
-The EOS RPC interface also has a `get_required_keys` interface to obtain the public key information of the signature.
+- `permissions`: Account permissions; account permissions contain one or more public keys or account information, each public key and account permission occupies a certain weight, when sending a transaction, the private key corresponding to the public key must be used to sign the transaction, and the weight must be greater or equal to the `threshold` for the transaction to be recognized by BP.
+When the permissions of the account contain not public key information but designate inherited permissions from a certain account, the public key information will be extracted from the permission information of this account during signing, which is implemented through the algorithm of the C++ program.
+EOS's RPC interface also has a `get_required_keys` interface to obtain the public key information for signing.
-- `total_resources`: specifies the information of the NET, CPU, RAM and other resources allocated to the group account.
+- `total_resources`: This specifies the information of resources allocated to the account, such as NET, CPU, RAM, etc.

-## Name structure
+## Name Structure
-Name is one of the most basic data structures in EOS, represented by a 64-bit unsigned integer (`uint64_t`) at the lowest level.
+`name` is one of the most basic data structures in EOS, represented at the low level by a 64-bit unsigned integer (uint64_t).

-Here is the C++ definition.
+The definition in C++ is as follows:

 [libraries/chain/include/eosio/chain/name.hpp](https://github.com/EOSIO/eos/blob/5082391c60b0fa5e68157c385cd402bf25aea934/libraries/chain/include/eosio/chain/name.hpp#L42)